 Interview – Morgan Lander of Kittie

 They say time brings growth and wisdom.
 After all, if we are the same person today as we were 20, 10, or even 5 years ago, wouldn’t it be a disservice to our life’s journey?
 Reflecting on their past, Canadian Metal band Kittie celebrate 20 years as an established entity in the form of their forthcoming 3-Disc Set (DVD, Blu Ray and CD), Origins/Evolutions, due out March 30, 2018.
 A time for band founding siblings Morgan and Mercedes Lander to recollect their younger years – when only in their teens, they were signed to a record deal, touring the world, and topping charts – it has been an adventurous ride full of highs and lows.
-From their 2000 debut, Spit, to last album in 2011, I’ve Failed You, Kittie has established themselves as a well-respected Metal band worldwide.
-Recently we caught up with Lead Vocalist/Guitarist Morgan Lander to talk the years gone by, the work behind this new documentary and live album, her future plans, love for Horror flicks, plus more.
+From their 2000 debut, Spit, to their last album in 2011, I’ve Failed You, Kittie has established themselves as a well-respected Metal band worldwide.
+Recently we caught up with Lead Vocalist/Guitarist Morgan Lander to talk about the years gone by, the work behind this new documentary and live album, her future plans, love for Horror flicks, plus more.

 CrypticRock.com – Kittie was established 20 years ago.
 Over the course of your career, you have broken down walls in the Metal world, sold millions of records, and toured the world.
 Looking back, what has the journey been like?

 Morgan Lander – (Laughs) It’s been crazy!
 Honestly, it is hard to sum it up in one neat little package because it recently hasn’t been neat by any means.
-There has been a lot of highs, some incredible lows, there has been a lot of learning, a lot of catharsis, a lot of emotion, and a lot of passion in the music and what we believe in.
+There have been a lot of highs, some incredible lows, there has been a lot of learning, a lot of catharsis, a lot of emotion, and a lot of passion in the music and what we believe in.
 I guess that would be the best way to sum it up.
 We are one big family – families always go through good times and bad times, but we are glad to still be here, to be able to say we can celebrate this 20 year anniversary.

 CrypticRock.com – It is something special.
 When Kittie hit the mainstream back in 2000 with your debut, full-length album, Spit, it really took the Metal world by storm.
 Do you have fond memories of that time?